- TAX INFO

 Line 9 - Federal adjusted gross income (FAGI) includes but is not limited to: wages, salaries, tips; taxable interest income; ordinary dividends; capital gain distributions; taxable amount of pensions and annuities; and taxable amount of social security benefits.

-Enter the total FAGI for all members of your household from Form 1040A, line 22; Form 1040EZ, line 4; Form 1040, line 38; Form IT-150, line 11; or Form IT-201, line 19.
+Enter the total FAGI for all members of your household from your federal return(s).
 If you or any member of your household does not have to file a federal or New York State return, use the instructions for the federal forms to calculate your federal adjusted gross income.

 Line 11 - Enter on line 11 social security payments not included on line 9, including all payments received under the Social Security Act and veterans disability pensions, reduced by any Medicare premiums deducted from your benefit, reported on Federal Form SSA-1099, Social Security Benefit Statement.